Garmin Training Readiness: What to Do at Every Score (1-100)

 Training Readiness is available on Garmin's mid-range and premium watches.
 As of 2026, supported devices include:

-Budget models like the Forerunner 165 and Venu Sq do not include Training Readiness.
-If this metric is important to your training decisions, it is worth factoring into your watch purchase decision.
+Budget and lifestyle models like the Forerunner 55, Forerunner 165, Forerunner 255, Venu 3, Vivoactive 5, and Vivoactive 6 do not include Training Readiness.
+If this metric is important to your training decisions, check our complete Garmin watch compatibility guide for a side-by-side comparison.

 Note that you need to wear the watch during sleep for Training Readiness to work.
 The score relies heavily on overnight data, so if you charge your watch at night or skip wearing it to bed, you will not get a score the next morning.